Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Figure 9.20 Diagram of bacterial cell distribution in thioglycolate tubes.

 Many obligate anaerobes are found in the environment where anaerobic conditions exist, such as in deep sediments of soil, still waters, and at the bottom of the deep ocean where there is no photosynthetic life.
 Anaerobic conditions also exist naturally in the intestinal tract of animals.
 Obligate anaerobes, mainly Bacteroidetes, represent a large fraction of the microbes in the human gut.
 Transient anaerobic conditions exist when tissues are not supplied with blood circulation; they die and become an ideal breeding ground for obligate anaerobes.
-Another type of obligate anaerobe encountered in the human body is the gram-positive, rod-shaped Clostridium spp.
+Another type of obligate anaerobe encountered in the human body is the gram-positive, rod-shaped Clostridioides and Clostridium spp.
 Their ability to form endospores allows them to survive in the presence of oxygen.
 One of the major causes of health-acquired infections is C. difficile, known as C. diff.
 Prolonged use of antibiotics for other infections increases the probability of a patient developing a secondary C. difficile infection.
-Antibiotic treatment disrupts the balance of microorganisms in the intestine and allows the colonization of the gut by C. difficile, causing a significant inflammation of the colon.
+Antibiotic treatment disrupts the balance of microorganisms in the intestine and allows the colonization of the gut by Clostridioides difficile, causing a significant inflammation of the colon.

 Other clostridia responsible for serious infections include C. tetani, the agent of tetanus, and C. perfringens, which causes gas gangrene.
 In both cases, the infection starts in necrotic tissue (dead tissue that is not supplied with oxygen by blood circulation).
 This is the reason that deep puncture wounds are associated with tetanus.
 When tissue death is accompanied by lack of circulation, gangrene is always a danger.